-Statistical Package for the Social Sciences (SPSS, version 19.0), was used for statistical analysis.
-Measurement data are presented as (mean \pm SD), while ANOVA and Student t-test were used to compare multiple groups and two groups with normal distribution, respectively., Differences were deemed statistically significant at p < 0.05.
+Statistical Package for the Social Sciences (SPSS, version 19.0) was utilized for statistical analysis.
+Measurement data were presented as mean \pm standard deviation (SD), while ANOVA was used for comparing multiple groups, and t-test for comparing two groups with normal distribution.
+When p < 0.05, the difference was deemed statistically significant.